Details

 How I started with ceramics

-I was a stay home mom of 2.
+I was a stay -home mom of 2.
 I took a pottery class with the lady who was my grade 4 teacher and I LOVED it!
 I was glued like glaze on clay after the first class!
 Thanks Alice! ( Mrs P.) She has since passed away and I sure miss her encouragement!
+Clay quieted my mind in ways I truly needed at the time and still need 30 years later.

 What inspires me